briantkelley/apple-rs/lib/retain-release/README.md

 ## Memory Management

-The `Box<T>` and `Arc<T>` smart pointers implemented by this crate fulfill the following
+The `Box<T>` and `Arc<T>` smart pointers implemented by this crate are a true zero-cost abstraction and support Apple's immutable/mutable type hierarchies with Rust's reference semantics.
-requirements:

-* Are a true zero-cost abstraction.
-* Show foreign interface objects are heap-allocated through the type system.
-* Combine Rust's mutable references with Apple's immutable/mutable type hierarchy.

 The type name `Box<T>` signals to the reader that `T` is heap-allocated and that the instance `T` is unique.
 Similarly, the type name `Arc<T>` indicates `T` is heap-allocated and that the instance `T`